flai-ai/open-lidar-data/README.md

 ## Summary

-Welcome to the __Open LiDAR Data__ repository, a centralized repository dedicated to consolidating LiDAR datasets from across the world.
+Welcome to the __Open LiDAR Data__ repository, a centralized repository dedicated to consolidating LiDAR datasets worldwide.
 Our mission is to address the fragmentation of LiDAR data, which is currently scattered across a myriad of institutions, making it challenging for researchers, developers, and policymakers to access and utilize this invaluable resource efficiently.